‘How do I renew my visa in Japan?’ we hear you cry. We know it’s a baffling subject. Here’s our guide on how to extend or modify your Japanese Visa.

 Things you’ll need before you start

-- Scans of the required documents for your visa type, listed on the immigration site here
+- Scans of the required documents for your visa type, listed on the ISA website (link in Japanese).
+Merge all of your documents into one pdf, no larger than 10 MB.

-Note: a passport is not required, but our lawyer mentioned that they upload a scan alongside the documents.
+A copy of your passport is not required, but our lawyer mentioned that they upload a scan alongside the documents.
+When you’re ready to do your application also make sure you have your My Number card and Residence card nearby.

 The online application process